The Ignite Fund invests in Memorial University students interested in advancing the growth of an innovative business idea.

 3. Can I compete even if I’ve won the Mel Woodward Cup or was a finalist?
 What about if I’ve won the Ignite Fund before?

 Former winners of the Ignite fund or the Mel Woodward Cup can be part of a team if the idea is different than the one they were previously awarded funding for.

 Former Mel Woodward Cup finalists can apply with the same idea if they did not secure one of the winning grants ($2,000 awards and above) in a precedent Ignite Fund competition.

-5. The first thing you should do is be confident in your own idea.
+The first thing you should do is be confident in your own idea.
 Even if you think your idea has nowhere to go, you should attempt to revise and make changes to it and keep with it for as long as you can.
 Secondly, utilize the resources we have here at the MCE.
 We provide a multitude of services that can help assist you at all the stages of your business idea.
-We encourage you to our in-house entrepreneur, Jason Trask, HERE.
+We encourage you to book a meeting with one of our Start-up Coaches HERE.
 Finally, keep working on your idea.
 This isn’t something you can simply complete within an hour, rather something that may take days or even weeks to fully realize and complete.
-Be prepared to invest some time in your idea and also use the prior two tips in order to realize the full potential of your idea and win the Ignite Fund!
+Be prepared to invest some time in your idea and also use the prior two tips to realize the full potential of your idea and win the Ignite Fund!

-Option 1: Book a meeting with our in-house entrepreneur HERE.
+Option 1: Book a meeting with one of our Start-up Coaches HERE.